MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-how-report-vat.md

 If you want to view a complete history of GST/HST entries, every posting that involves GST/HST creates an entry on the **GST/HST Entries** page.
 These entries are used to calculate your GST/HST settlement amount, such as your payment and refund, for a specific period.
 To view GST/HST entries, choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **GST/HST Entries**, and then choose the related link.

 > [!NOTE]
 > Each [!INCLUDE[prod_short](includes/prod_short.md)] environment is meant to handle regulatory reporting in one single country.
-For example, the Dutch version of [!INCLUDE[prod_short](includes/prod_short.md)] handles VAT reporting in The Netherlands but not in other countries.
+For example, the Dutch version of [!INCLUDE[prod_short](includes/prod_short.md)] handles GST/HST reporting in The Netherlands but not in other countries.
 Similarly, the United States version of [!INCLUDE[prod_short](includes/prod_short.md)] handles 1099 reporting in the United States and does not support claiming GST/HST reporting in other countries, unless brought by an extension delivered by our partner ecosystem or a customer-specific code modification.

 ## <a name="about-the-ec-sales-list-report"></a>About the EC Sales List report
 In the UK, all companies that sell goods and services to VAT-registered customers, including customers in other European Union (EU) countries, must submit an electronic version of the European Community (EC) Sales List report in XML format through Her Majesty's Revenue and Customs (HMRC) website.
 The EC Sales List report works only for countries in the EU.